-The Smoke Free Israel Initiative is a non-profit organization dedicated to preventing smoking among teens and youths.
-The initiative plays a central role in smoking prevention efforts in Israel, and as such it initiates collaborations on professional smoking prevention projects, cooperates with leading figures in the field, and enlists new organizations and institutions in activities aimed at preventing smoking among adolescents and youths.
-We see ourselves as a professional, informed and innovative center for preventative efforts.
+The Smoke Free Israel Initiative is a non-profit social organization founded in late 2016 by Mr. Avinoam Armoni, Dr. Michal Hemmo-Lotem, and Ms. Shira Kislev.
+The goal of the organization is preventing adolescents and youth from starting to smoke and saving their lives.
+The Initiative is a central force in Israeli smoking prevention efforts, and as such it initiates collaborations smoking prevention projects, cooperates with leading players in the field, enlists new partners and organizations in the battle to prevent smoking among adolescents and youth from.
+We see ourselves as a professional, informed and innovative authority on smoking prevention.

-Fostering a public debate about the State’s responsibility for public health in all that pertains to smoking and tobacco products
+Initiating a discussion about the State's responsibility for public health with regards to smoking and smoking products

 Dubi Bartuv is based in the worlds of management, finance and economics and has considerable experience working in government, public and business sectors.
 He has held a range of management positions that combined economics, finance and money management based on values and civic responsibility, combining leading themes in sustainability, environmentalism with a specialization in managing infrastructure projects at the national level.
 Partnering with the Smoke Free Israel Initiative and joining its executive committee was a natural move that stemmed from his own set of values.

 Dubi began his career in the Accountant General's Division at the Ministry of Finance, where he specialized in communications and transportation and dealt mainly with BOT projects such as the Carmel Tunnels, the Trans-Israel Highway and accompanied international tenders to expand competition in Israel's cellular communications market.